jlzhang001/lsst_firefly/README.md

 To stop the program, run `./stop.sh &` and also stop the docker virtual machine.

-To login in to the docker container and debugging, run `docker exec -it firefly bash`.
+To login in to the docker container and debug, run `docker exec -it firefly bash`.